 Additionally, it’s hard to miss the dark gray smog spewing from vehicles’ exhaust pipes, particularly from Chiang Mai’s songthaews and tuk tuks.
 When the high season rolls around between October and February, the increased traffic adds to the air pollution.

 Chiang Mai is also surrounded by Doi Suthep, Doi Saket, Doi Inthanon, and Doi Khun Tan.
-These mountains help to create a valley that traps the dense vehicle smog and crop burning smoke over Chiang Mai.
+These mountains create a valley that traps the dense vehicle smog and crop-burning smoke over Chiang Mai.